-The official AMP plugin is free to use and always will be.
+The official AMP plugin is open source and free to use, and always will be!
 Any extensions that our team develops are also free to download and use for your own WordPress projects.

 The plugin converts your existing content to AMP valid content where possible.
 It inserts boilerplate AMP code into your sites header and provides you with development tools to ensure AMP validity is maintained.